zenika-open-source/open-source-white-paper/en/04-preparing-your-project-being-open-sourced.md

 # Preparing your project being open sourced

-In a [previous article](https://oss.zenika.com/white-paper/getting-started), we showed you how to make your first contribution.
-You now want to launch your own open source project but you don't know what to do before letting everyone view your code?
-No worries, in this article we will give you all pre-requisites you need to launch your project.
+In a [previous article](https://oss.zenika.com/white-paper/getting-started), we helped you submit your first contribution.
+You now want to launch your own open source project but you don't know what to do before letting everyone view your code ?
+No worries, in this article we will give you all the pre-requisites you need to launch your project.

 ## Pre-requisites